 Other birds seen here included Pallid Swift (Vencejo Pálido / Apus pallidus), 2x Peregrine Falcon (Halcón Peregrino / Falco peregrinus), Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Little Egret (Garceta Común / Egretta garzetta), Serin (Verdecillo / Serinus serinus), Spotless Starling (Estornino Negro / Sturnus unicolor) and Common Kestrel (Cernicalo Vulga / Falco tinnunculus).

 We stopped off at the port quickly but birds were few, we did add Grey Heron (Garza Real / Ardea cinerea) and White Wagtail (Lavandera Blanca / Montacilla alba) to the list but most of the gulls had moved on.

 We then tried but failed to get into Charca, during the breeding season the access is even more restricted than usual, so we looked on the marshes near by.
-We picked up Red-rumped Swallow (Golondrina Dáurica / Hirundo daurica), Zitting Cisticola (Buitrón / Cisticola juncidis), Yellow Wagtail (Lavandera Boyera / Motacilla flava), Cetti’s Warbler (Ruisenor Bastardo / Cettia cetti), Tree Sparrow (Gorrión Molinero / Passer Montanus), Nightingale (Ruisenor Común / Luscinia megarhynchos), Cattle Egret (Garcilla Bueyera / Bubulcus ibis), European Bee-eater (Abejaruco Común / Merops apiaster) and Crested Lark (Cogujada Común / Galerida cristata).
+We picked up Red-rumped Swallow (Golondrina Dáurica / Hirundo daurica), Zitting Cisticola (Buitrón / Cisticola juncidis), Spanish (Yellow) Wagtail (Lavandera Boyera / Motacilla flava iberiae), Cetti’s Warbler (Ruisenor Bastardo / Cettia cetti), Tree Sparrow (Gorrión Molinero / Passer Montanus), Nightingale (Ruisenor Común / Luscinia megarhynchos), Western Cattle Egret (Garcilla Bueyera / Bubulcus ibis), European Bee-eater (Abejaruco Común / Merops apiaster) and Crested Lark (Cogujada Común / Galerida cristata).